Mindhral/RA_userscripts/README.md

 ![game resource link](/assets/GameResourceSearch_game_link.png) ![game resource select](/assets/GameResourceSearch_game_select.png)

-All available searches can be customized and new ones can be created on the Settings page.
+All available searches can be customized and new ones can be created on the Settings page[^1].

 ![game resource settings](/assets/GameResourceSearch_settings_moby.png)